scripttease/git-streak/notes.md

 Good place to start
 If response isn't 200 throw an exception in the first bit of the promise, then use a promise .catch to render another view to the user

+CANT DO
+errors
+load layout for streaks page

+npm run dev to run nodemon server

 NB
 Do github language bar hr app